 My paternal grandmother was a nurse during the war where she met my grandfather.
 She gave me her red hair.

 Family history, identity, and legacy doesn’t just matter because it’s sweet to think about family trees.
 They aren’t just important so you have something to talk about when you’re giving kids a lecture on how easy their life is now compared to their ancestors.

-What Creating A Strong Family Identity Does For You
+What Does Creating a Strong Family Identity Do?

 What Is Family Identity?

 Family identity can be defined as the following:

 - Habits, rituals, and traditions your family takes part in

 - Family legacy and history passed down via word of mouth or ancestor research

 - Values your family subscribes to